sleepypioneer/ContributingToNextcloudIntroductoryWorkshop/README.md

 ***

 # :cloud: Nextcloud :cloud:
 Nextcloud at it's core is a open source self hosted file sharing software but it also offers a lot more.
-With additional apps you can not only manage your data but interact with it in a collaborate and creative manner with upmost privacy & security!
+With additional apps you can not only manage your data but interact with it in a collaborative and creative manner with upmost privacy & security!

 You can learn more about Nextcloud including how to install it and where to get self hosting on their website : https://nextcloud.com/